CryptozombiesHQ/cryptozombie-lessons/2/11-interactingcontracts2.md

 Let's set up our contract to read from the CryptoKitties smart contract!

 1. I've saved the address of the CryptoKitties contract in the code for you, under a variable named `ckAddress`.
-In the next line, create a `KittyInterface` named `kittyContract`, and initialize it with `ckAddress` — just like we did about with `numberContract` above.
+In the next line, create a `KittyInterface` named `kittyContract`, and initialize it with `ckAddress` — just like we did with `numberContract` above.